-9 "The term 'source other than this Fund' means all collateral sources, including life insurance, pension funds, death benefit programs, payments by Federal, State, or local governments, and court awarded compensation related to the act of international terrorism that gave rise to a claimant's final judgment."
+9 "The term 'source other than this Fund' means all collateral sources, including life insurance, pension funds, death benefit programs, payments by Federal, State, or local governments, and court awarded compensation related to the act of international terrorism that gave rise to a claimant's final judgment, except that the term does not include payments received in connection with an international claims agreement to which the United States is a state party or any other settlement of terrorism-related claims against Sudan."
 Act § (j)(6).
 All USVSST Fund applicants must identify all such other sources.
 The Special Master retains discretion in assessing any identified source other than this Fund and determining how it will factor into an award calculation.
 As one example, if the claimant is deceased, life insurance payments paid on personally secured policies must be identified as a source other than the Fund, but will not affect claimants' awards.
 Moreover, money claimants received from the VCF, whether as an award, award determination, or estate distribution, is not considered in USVSST Fund award calculations.
 See FAQ 4.8 on the USVSST Fund's website.
 Throughout this paper, "payments from sources other than this Fund" is used exclusively to refer to those payments included in the calculations.

-10 "Any applicant with an eligible claim described in subsection (c)(2) who has received, or is entitled or scheduled to receive, any payment that is equal to, or in excess of, 30 percent of the total compensatory damages owed to such applicant on the applicant's claim from any source other than this Fund shall not receive any payment from the Fund until such time as all other eligible applicants have received from the Fund an amount equal to 30 percent of the compensatory damages awarded to those applicants pursuant to their final judgments or to claims under subsection (c)(2)(B) or (c)(2)(C).
-For purposes of calculating the pro rata amounts for these payments, the Special Master shall compensatory damages (or the capped amounts described above, if applicable).
-The USVSST Fund cannot include these claimants in its payment calculations, because no claimants have yet received, nor will any claimants after the third round of payments have received, payments of 30 percent of their compensatory damages from the USVSST Fund.
-For 9/11-related claimants, the payment percentages for the first three rounds of payments combined total 18.61 percent.11
+$^{^{10}}$ "Any applicant with an eligible claim described in subsection (c)(2) who has received, or is entitled or scheduled to receive, any payment that is equal to, or in excess of, 30 percent of the total compensatory damages owed to such applicant on the applicant's claim from any source other than this Fund shall not receive any payment from the Fund until such time as all other eligible applicants have received from the Fund an amount equal to 30 percent of the compensatory damages awarded to those applicants pursuant to their final judgments or to claims under subsection (c)(2)(B) or (c)(2)(C).
+For purposes of calculating the pro rata amounts for these payments, the Special Master shall not include the total compensatory damages for applicants excluded from payment by this subparagraph."
+Act \S (d)(3)(B)(i).

+compensatory damages (or the capped amounts described above, if applicable).
+The USVSST Fund cannot include these claimants in its payment calculations, because no claimants have yet received, nor will any claimants after the fourth round of payments have received, payments of 30 percent of their compensatory damages from the USVSST Fund.
+For 9/11-related claimants, the payment percentages for the first four rounds of payments combined total 18.67 percent.11